Naveenreddypilli/coffee-shop/README.md

-# Laracoffee
+# coffee

-Laracoffee is a web application built using the Laravel framework that allows users to browse and order coffee products online.
+coffee is a web application built using the Laravel framework that allows users to browse and order coffee products online.

 ## Table of Contents